People in London and Paris Are Swapping Their Ballet Flats for This Sleek Shoe

 2. FLAT SLINGBACKS

-Style with baggy jeans or a billowy skirt for some super-chic spring looks.
+Style with baggy jeans or pair with a billowy skirt for some super-chic spring looks.

 These elegant flats have all the charm of a high heel without any of the discomfort.